-How do I eat well during pregnancy?
+How do I maintain a healthy diet in pregnancy?

-What foods should be avoided during pregnancy?
+What foods should I avoid in pregnancy?

 - Raw or under-cooked meat, fish and poultry

 - Unpasteurised dairy products and soft cheeses

 - Unwashed or pre-cut, pre-packaged fruit and vegetables

 - Homemade meringue, mayonnaise, ice cream or anything that might contain raw or under-cooked egg

 Good food preparation and storage is also a key part of a healthy diet in pregnancy

 - All meat, fish and poultry should be cooked to the recommended “well-done” temperature and eaten while still hot